secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 ### Segmentation

 Sales Segmentation is based on `Total Employee` count of the `Global Account`.
-If a `Global Account` has a lower segment than any of its child accounts, the `Global Account` will adopt the largest sales segment of any of its child accounts.
+- If a `Global Account` has a lower segment than any of its child accounts, the `Global Account` will adopt the largest sales segment of any of its child accounts.
+- If the employee count is unknown or blank and manual research cannot confirm, Sales Operations will mark the account as `SMB` with a placeholder of `-1` employees in the  Number of Employees: Manual - Admin field in order to get a Territory to populate and assign the account to an account rep.

 - `Large` = 2,001+ total employees
 - `Mid-Market` = 101-2000 total employees